-- Must complete a 6-semester-hour sequence in Literature or History. - For Fine Arts, Humanities, Social/Behavioral Sciences, and Area V Electives: Some 4-year institutions require a specific course or

-^{} For Literature, Fine Arts, Humanities, Natural Sciences, Math, Social/Behavioral Sciences and Area V Electives: Some 4-year institutions require a specific course or courses in the indicated areas.
-Some courses may be applicable to a limited number of institutions.
-Print the STARS Guide and Area V page of your intended transfer institution for additional guidance because the colleges are very specific in their requirements to meet No Child Left Behind mandates.
-Transfer credits may not exceed 50% of those required for the 4-year degree.
+- Must complete a 6-semester-hour sequence in Literature or History. - For Fine Arts, Humanities, Social/Behavioral Sciences, and Area V Electives: Some 4-year institutions require a specific course or courses in the indicated areas.
+Check the Alabama Transfers Guide and Area V page of your intended transfer institution for additional guidance.
+Transfer credits may not exceed 50% of those required for the 4-year degree. - ORI 101 or 105, CIS 146: Courses are not included in the Alabama Transfers Guide but are applicable toward the associate degree.